MastMind/PE-infector-GUI/README.md

 # PE-infector-GUI
 GUI wrapper for PE-infector.
-The project considers prebuilt binaries of console version PE-infector for Linux/Windows platforms.
+The project contains prebuilt binaries of console version PE-infector for Linux/Windows platforms.

 ## Requirements